Follow me

 Quitting BigLaw: Part I – Why Is It So Hard?

 As mentioned in my last entry, I am going to write about what it takes for associates who are thinking about quitting BigLaw to actually do so.
-I am going address this topic in four parts: BigLaw life and why … Continue reading
+I am going address this topic in four parts: BigLaw life and why is it so hard to quit; the three questions every BigLaw associate should ask him or herself; some practical tips to consider before quitting; and where I am now (a final added part that will feed nicely into my next quarterly review).… Continue reading →

 Q1 Report: Financial

 Out of the four emotional niggles I had about quitting BigLaw, I thought at the outset that the most difficult would be not making money.
-I do feel the momentary pang on the 15th and 30th of every month when … Continue reading
+I do feel the momentary pang on the 15th and 30th of every month when certain direct deposits do not appear, but overall I don’t think I have obsessed about this niggle as much as I thought I would.… Continue reading →

 Breaking Up is Hard to Do: Part V – Money, Money, Money

 In the last post of this series about my decision to leave law, I talked in detail about the emotional niggles of forfeiture of sweat equity, loss of prestige, and negative perceptions from others.
-This post is dedicated to the … Continue reading
+This post is dedicated to the niggle of not making money.
+Numerous spreadsheets and countless internal debates went into wrestling with this niggle.… Continue reading →

 Posted in Breaking Up